The continuum limit of some products of random matrices associated with renewing flows: Introduction

-Products of random matrices arise as mathematical models of many disordered physical systems \cite{CPV}.
-However, the fact that the elements in such products do not commute makes the study of their statistical properties challenging.
-In a recent publication \cite{CTT1}, we exhibited one case where detailed calculations were possible--- namely a product of random matrices in $\text{SL}(2,{\mathbb R})$ that models a quantum particle in a one-dimensional potential with randomly distributed impurities; progress was made by taking the continuum limit and exploiting the specific features of the disorder.
-The present paper pursues a similar objective; only, the product under scrutiny concerns toy models for turbulent incompressible fluid flow in $d$-dimensional space, so that the matrices in the product belong to the group $\text{SL}(d,{\mathbb R})$.
-Roughly speaking, the special features that enable calculations are as follows: (1) we consider a continuum limit of the product; (2) we assume that the disorder takes a highly symmetric form; (3) we embed the problem in a parameter-dependent family that contains a trivially solvable case.
+If one looks beyond the almost-sure growth rate and seeks to ascertain the nature of the product's fluctuations then the relevant quantity is the {\em generalised Lyapunov exponent} \cite{CPV}, which will be defined shortly, and whose calculation presents an even greater challenge.
+In \cite{CTT1}, we exhibited one case where detailed calculations were possible, namely the continuum limit of a product of random matrices in the group $\text{SL}(2,{\mathbb R})$ that models a quantum particle in a one-dimensional potential with impurities.
+It is the purpose of the present paper to describe another such case; only, this time, the product under scrutiny concerns toy models for turbulent incompressible fluid flow in $d$-dimensional space, so that the matrices in the product belong to the group $\text{SL}(d,{\mathbb R})$.
+As we shall explain in the remainder of this introduction, the new case features the ingredients necessary to make progress: (1) we consider a continuum limit of the product; (2) we assume that the disorder takes a highly symmetric form; (3) we embed the problem in a parameter-dependent family that contains a trivially solvable case.